philipperemy/yolo-9000/README.md

 ## Important notes

-It was successfully tested on Ubuntu 16.04.
+It was successfully tested on Ubuntu 16.04 and Mac OS.
 I had it working on MacOS with a previous version of `darknet`.
 I now get a SEGFAULT on the newest `darknet` version with MacOS El Capitan.
-If you guys need it, I can upload the previous version that worked for MacOS.
-Cheers.
+That's the reason why I pulled a slightly older version of `darknet` for Mac OS.